-We spoke with a handful of physicians in order to learn more about diversity in health care from the inside out.
-Keep reading to see what they have to say on the topic.
+To learn more about diversity in health care from the inside out, take a look at what some physicians have to say on the topic.

-Why diversity in health care is needed
+How diversity in health care benefits patients

 “The more diverse the people are who provide medical care, the better they can respectfully and knowledgeably assist their patients.”

-“We run the risk of becoming short-sighted or boxed in to a particular way of thinking when everyone is the same,” Dr. Doggett explains.
+“We run the risk of becoming shortsighted or boxed in to a particular way of thinking when everyone is the same,” Dr. Doggett explains.
 “We lose a certain richness and opportunity to learn from one another.
 We, as individual clinicians, are certainly affected when there is a lack of diversity, but our patients are impacted even more.”

 Diversity in health care starts at the beginning